nedelec/cytosim-2017/tutorials/tutorial1.md

 ### Force-velocity relationship

 Cytosim implements a linear force-velocity relationship, as measured for conventional kinesin.
 The speed of a motor is affected by the force that it experiences.
+The speed is calculated given the external force `f` and the direction `d` in which the motor would move on the filament if it was free.
+In this formula, f\_0 is the stall force and v\_0 is the max_speed.
+Note that `d` is a unit vector parallel to the filament, pointing either plus end or minus end, depending on the directionality of the motor, and the 'dot' is the scalar product.

 ![force_velocity](data/force_velocity.png)